SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/FunctionsAndClosures.rst

 ``somePoint``'s elements are not named when it is created outside of the function.
 However, ``distanceFromOriginForPoint2`` gives the tuple values it receives a temporary name for use within the function.

 ..
-QUESTION:: Is my use of ‘any’ technically correct here?
+QUESTION Is my use of ‘any’ technically correct here?
 Is there some kind of value that cannot be passed to a function?

 Functions don't have to return a value.
 Here's a version of the ``sayHello`` function, called ``sayGoodbye``, which prints its own ``String`` value rather than returning it: